-Glass doors should be installed to receive the maximum benefit from your fireplace.
+Glass doors (model GD36B or GD36PB by Martin Hearth & Heating) may be installed to receive the maximum benefit from your fireplace.
 For large fires, the maximum heating benefit from the fireplace will be obtained with the doors open due to the high amount of radiant heat being emitted out of the front opening of the fireplace.
-With a small fire, or before retiring in the evenings, it is best to operate the fireplace with the doors closed to prevent excessive room air form being drawn up the chimney.
+With a small fire, or before retiring in the evenings, it is best to operate the fireplace with the doors closed to prevent excessive room air from being drawn up the chimney.
 When the doors are open, the mesh screens should be closed to help keep burning embers from popping out of the firebox.